 This need may not be fully appreciated in the early stages of an SOA roll-out when dealing with a small number of services.

-A service registry provides these capabilities and is a key infrastructural component and cornerstone for SOA deployments
+A service registry provides these capabilities and is a key infrastructural component and a cornerstone for SOA deployments.

 Registry and UDDI